Pendo Pricing: Costs and Features Overview

 • You value retroactive analytics that capture data from the day the snippet was installed

-Pendo's pricing might not be a good choice if:
+Pendo's pricing may not work if:

 • You want published pricing you can evaluate without a sales call